cleishm/jsmockito/README.md

 To use JsMockito with a JavaScript unit test framework, follow the usual installation/configuration instructions for the framework and plug JsMockito into it.
-If you're integrating with Screw.Unit (and why wouldn't you?) then you just need to make the following call:
+If you're integrating with Screw.Unit (and why wouldn't you?) then you just need to make the following calls:

+    JsHamcrest.Integration.screwunit();
     JsMockito.Integration.screwunit();

 Once installed, you can verify with interactions: